bjacobel/slak/readme.md

 Slak will template out the files you need for your application and install its dependencies.

 ## Contribute changes to Slak
 Most of the files in this repository are templates.
-To make changes to the app that Slak sets up for you initially, the recommended workflow is to run Slak to template those files out into a real app, make the changes and test them, and then convert the built files back into templates using `hygen-create`.
+To make changes to the app that Slak sets up for you initially, the recommended workflow is to run Slak to template those files out into a real app, make the changes and test them, and then convert the built files back into templates using [`hygen-create`](http://www.hygen.io/create).
+The basic workflow looks like:

+1. Template out a new Slak app

+    npx slak my-new-lambda

+2. Make some changes in the templated app, e.g., adding a new util file

+    echo "module.exports = {};" > src/utils/newUtil.ts"

+3. Make `hygen-create` aware of the new file

+    npx hygen-create add src/utils/newUtil.ts

+4. Generate the templates again, merging them with the existing ones

+    npx hygen-create g

+This works because Slak adds a `hygen-create.json` to the templated app, marking it as a hygen-create project in-session.
+Don't delete this file.

 ## Executing tasks on the templates
 It's possible to run anything you would normally run as a `yarn run` command on the templates without creating a new project first using the `yarn tpl` command. `tpl` sets up a new project in a `/tmp` directory, then invokes `yarn run` there.
 For example, to run the `package.json`-defined `test` script on the current state of the templates: